jocosocial/twitarr/rest_documentation.md

 #### Query parameters

 * unread=&lt;boolean&gt; - Optional (Default: false) - only show unread seamail if true
+  * Note: If this parameter is true, the message_count in the meta info will be the count of unread messages in the thread.
+Normally, the messages count is the total number of messages in the thread.
 * after=&lt;ISO_8601_DATETIME&gt; OR &lt;epoch&gt; - Optional (Default: all messages) - Only show seamail after this point in time.
   * Tip: You can store last_checked from the results of this call, and pass it back as the value of the after parameter in your next call to this endpiont.
 You will only get threads created/updated since your last call.
 Useful if you are polling.